-‘DWTS’ Pro Emma Slater’s Nude Photos Leak Ahead Of Big ‘Beauty And the Beast’ Performance
+‘DWTS’ Pro Emma Slater’s Nude Photos Leak Ahead Of Big ‘Beauty And The Beast’ Performance

 Gossip Cop reports that Emma Slater is topless in some of the stolen images, and a few of them were taken inside a dressing room.
 Dancing with the Stars troupe member Brittany Cherry also appears topless in one of the photos.
 In some of the leaked pictures, Emma is fully dressed in various DWTS costumes.
 Two of her fellow pro DWTS dancers, Sharna Burgess and Lindsay Arnold, are pictured posing with her in a few photos.

 Emma Slater is currently engaged to DWTS pro Sasha Farber, but Perez Hilton reports that Sasha does not appear in any of her stolen photos.
-So far, neither Emma nor her fiancé have responded to this serious violation of privacy.
+So far, neither Emma nor her fiance have responded to this serious violation of privacy.

 Emma Slater and Sasha Farber are both currently busy preparing for Disney Night on Dancing with the Stars.
 It’s one of the show’s most popular theme nights, so Emma is likely feeling the pressure to choreograph a performance that will be a big crowd-pleaser.
 The British dancer definitely did not need the added stress of having her nude photos leaked while she’s working so hard to keep her celebrity partner, NFL star Rashad Jennings, at the top of the DWTS leaderboard.
 As USA Today reports, Emma and Rashad almost earned a perfect score for their emotional contemporary routine on My Most Memorable Year Night.
-They scored the first tens of Season 24, with Len Goodman being the only judge to give them a nine instead.
+They scored the first 10s of Season 24, with Len Goodman being the only judge to give them a nine instead.

 “It didn’t feel like he was dancing or even I was dancing,” Emma later told Access Hollywood.
 “It felt like we were just scratching the surface of our emotions and it was all spilling out.
 It was really a great feeling.”